Institutes & Centers

 Equestrian Pavilion

-The Bob Miller Pavilion provides indoor and outdoor equestrian facilities for MSU's Equine program.
+The Bob Miller Pavilion provides indoor and outdoor facilities for MSU's Equine program.
 The Pavilion is also home to the MSU Youth Horsemanship School each summer.